albertakhmetov/LiteRepository/README.md

 [Install via NuGet](https://www.nuget.org/packages/LiteRepository/)

+**Current status is early alpha.
+Use on own risk.** About all issues please report in the tracker.

 ## Usage

 Each RDBMS includes a specialized dialect provider.
 At this moment supports only Sql Server (incuded in standart package).